-- 6.4.1 Applicants should submit a one page pre-proposal for consideration by the executive in consultation with the relevant grant panel. - 6.4.2 Requests will be considered under urgency procedures. - 6.4.3 The pre-proposal should briefly set out the circumstances, explaining why a new applicant proposal is appropriate, and how the application matches the eligibility criteria set out above. - 6.4.4 The pre-proposal should also briefly sketch the nature and strength of the scientific case that would be described in full if permission for a full proposal is given. - 6.4.5 The pre-proposal should provide an indication of the requested resources. - 6.4.6 The pre-proposal should be accompanied by a brief letter from the Principal Investigator of the consolidated grant held by the department concerned, confirming the employment status and timing, and explaining carefully why the new member of staff's research cannot be supported using the spending flexibility allowed within the existing grant. - 6.4.7 If the case for funding is considered to be potentially a high priority, applicants will be advised of next steps.
+- 6.4.1 Applicants should submit a one page case for consideration by the executive in consultation with the relevant grant panel.
+This should briefly set out the circumstances, explaining why a new applicant proposal is appropriate, and how the application matches the eligibility criteria set out above.
+The case should also briefly sketch the nature and strength of the scientific case and give an indication of the requested resources. - 6.4.2 The case should be accompanied by a brief letter from the Principal Investigator of the consolidated grant held by the department concerned, confirming the employment status and timing, and explaining carefully why the new member of staff's research cannot be supported using the spending flexibility allowed within the existing grant. - 6.4.3 Requests will be considered under urgency procedures by the grants panel.
+If successful STFC will contact you to advise the level of award and ask you to submit a JeS form in order that you may then be provided with a formal award.